-DAA2540, Dance Techniques for the Theatre 2 hrs., 1 cr.
+DAA2540, Dance Techniques for the Theatre

 A practical study of the fundamental dance forms used in the theatre.
 The course is structured for the pre-theatre major but is open to all students.
 Basic ballet, jazz, and tap techniques and vocabularies are taught with an emphasis on dance technique, performance, and auditioning techniques.